RanchTheDeer/ChatURL-Radio-E2/README.md

 ## Licensing

 <html><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</html>
-In Layman's terms, this means that you can use it for whatever you want (provided you're not profiting from it) as long as you give me credit, and as long as you keep it under the same license.
+In Layman's terms, this means that you can use it for whatever you want (provided it's not commercial) as long as you give me fair credit, and as long as you keep it under the same license.